Nuala Creed

-Nuala Creed (born in 1954 in Dublin, Ireland) is a ceramic sculptor living in Northern California, United States.
+Nuala Creed is an Irish ceramic sculptor living in Northern California, United States.
 She is known for a series of over 120 Ceramic Archivists, on display as a permanent collection at the Internet Archive in San Francisco.
 She is also known for her political work.

-Biography
+Early life and education

-Born in Dublin, Ireland, Creed lived in London as a young adult, and then moved to Boston in 1979 where she took courses at Massachusetts College of Art and Design.
-In 1996 she moved to San Francisco with her husband, Jeffrey Ventrella, where she earned her BFA at California College of the Arts, graduating with high distinction.
+Born in Dublin, Ireland, Creed lived in London, England, as a young adult, and then moved to Boston in 1979 where she took courses at Massachusetts College of Art and Design.

+In 1996, she moved to San Francisco, where she earned her BFA at California College of the Arts, graduating with high distinction.

+Career

 Creed has worked primarily with the human figure, incorporating themes of childhood, vulnerability, and social issues.

 Political work

 After being invited to make an ornament (a ceramic hummingbird) for the White House Christmas tree in 2002, Creed began making variations of this work in protest of the 2003 Invasion of Iraq.
 This led to a series called "Babes in Arms".